 Physical activity overcomes the effects of cumulative work time on hypertension prevalence among Brazilian taxi drivers

-Vieira, MC, Sperandei, S & Reis, AC in press, 'Physical activity overcomes the effects of cumulative work time on hypertension prevalence among Brazilian taxi drivers', The Journal of Sports Medicine and Physical Fitness, vol. 56, no. 5, pp. 631-638.
+Vieira, MC, Sperandei, S & Reis, AC 2016, 'Physical activity overcomes the effects of cumulative work time on hypertension prevalence among Brazilian taxi drivers', The Journal of Sports Medicine and Physical Fitness, vol. 56, no. 5, pp. 631-638.

 AIM: The aim of this study was to assess the physical activity profile of taxi drivers and its relationship with hypertension prevalence in this group of workers.